Images courtesy of Markus Lupfer

 NEEMIC’s Spring/Summer 2013 collection, ‘Clean Air’, is inspired by a year of life and work in Beijing.
 The cuts are simple and the designs are relatively subtle, albeit beautiful.
 Premium silk is combined with upcycled jeans to give what the duo describes as a “casual, down to earth feeling”.
 Black, white and grey are the dominant colours throughout the collection, supporting its subtle aesthetic, and the brand as a whole is incredibly raw, which I really like.
 The clothes are effortless, practical and versatile, and I can see NEEMIC doing incredibly well.

-You can view and purchase more from R/H through the brands website.
+You can view and purchase the full collection through the NEEMIC website.

 Images courtesy of International Playground

 The Spring/Summer 2013 collection from Ukrainian youth clothing brand X’U, founded by designer Ksenia Marchenko, is a cool, playful sight.
 A fun palette of black, white, yellow, pink, blue, red and metallic adorns numerous sleeveless dresses, with stripes dominating the collection, while printed t-shirts and sweatshirts give the collection a versatile twist.

 If you’re young and even slightly cool, you’ve got to get your hands on some pieces from X’U.